exercism/php/concepts/type-juggling/about.md

 ## Turn off type juggling

 Type juggling happens by default.
-As for type declarations on variables and parameters, which we learned about before, we can stop PHP from coercing and force it to check types strictly:
+We can stop PHP from coercing and force it to check types strictly:

 ```php
 <?php